For more than a century, we've been improving the lives of people everywhere with our science.

-We work with industry, government and the research community to turn science into solutions to address Australia’s greatest challenges, including food security and quality; clean energy and resources; health and wellbeing; resilient and valuable environments; innovative industries; and a secure Australia and region.
+We work with industry, government and the research community to turn science into solutions to address Australia's greatest challenges, including food security and quality; sustainable energy and resources; health and wellbeing; resilient and valuable environments; future industries; and a secure Australia and region.

-Read more about the contribution CSIRO has made to Australia this year in our Year in Review 2020 PDF (8 MB), which celebrates our people, partners and science.
+Read more about the contribution CSIRO has made to Australia this year in our Year in Review 2022, which celebrates our people, partners and science.

 We're an Australian Government corporate entity, with a Board and Chief Executive.
 We're constituted by and operate under the provisions of the Science and Industry Research Act 1949, which sets out our functions and powers, as well as those of our Minister, Board and Chief Executive.
 The governance, performance and accountability of our operations, including the use and management of public resources are set out in the Public Governance, Performance and Accountability Act 2013 and related rules.